FSGeoff/bootstrap-portfolio/README.md

 Also added a sticky footer to each page

-To make my code more legible I used a plug-in code formatter -->
+To make my code more legible I used a plug-in code formatter

+After all code was formatted I tested the application.
+It rendered well in a Chrome browser, a Safari Browser and on the iPhone XR in both browsers.
+When the size of the browsers was reduced the images stacked as required.
+-->